-Otitis media is an inflammation or infection of the middle ear estimated to affect at least one in four young people before they reach double figures.
+Otitis Media is an inflammation or infection of the middle ear estimated to affect at least one in four young people before they reach their teenage years.
 Approximately 75% of cases occur in children under the age of ten.
-Infants between six and 15 months old are the most commonly affected, but as an adult you can also suffer from otitis media too.
+Infants between six and 15 months old are the most commonly affected, but as an adult you can also suffer from Otitis Media.
 Most cases pass within a few days without any need to consult your local GP, but if you or your child suffer from any other underlying health conditions or see no signs of improvement within a week, we highly recommend you contact your local GP for further medical advice.

 In some cases, you may find you develop a hole in your eardrum, this is known as a perforation.
 This allows pus to run out of the ear, relieving any earache symptoms.